 This procedure is for journals that change how they format their cover date.
 The most common example of this is a quarterly journal switching from months to seasons or vice-versa, but also may include a bimonthly journal starting to list one month instead of two, or the result of a frequency change, i.e. a bimonthly magazine switching to quarterly, as illustrated here:

-To see what the Serials Processing Specialist will carry out, go here.
+To see what the Receiving Specialist will carry out, see the sections below.

 If you encounter an error in the COVER DATE as printed on a journal, you can use the same procedure as described above with enumeration errors, but using the term "misdated" in the box note.
-Note that Sierra's programming does not allow cover dates to be bracketed, so you will simply need to enter the correct cover date into the date field.
+Note that Sierra's programming does not allow cover dates to be bracketed, so you will simply need to enter the correct cover date into the date field and explain the error via public note.